Spontaneous (film): Reception

 Matt Zoller Seitz of RogerEbert.com gave Spontaneous 3 out of 4, while Leslie Felperin of The Guardian who gave the film a 4 out of 5 score, said that "this debut feature from writer-director Brian Duffield has plenty of gallows humour to leaven the gore and tragedy, and plenty of subtexts swimming under the surface like glittering, metaphorical koi."

-Allie Gemmill of Collider gave the film B−, while Frank Scheck of The Hollywood Reporter called Spontaneous "explosively funny and touching."
+Frank Scheck of The Hollywood Reporter called Spontaneous "explosively funny and touching".